YK-TIGER/word_memorize/README.md

-word memorize website
+Word memorization website (Flashcards)

-code with chatGPT
+Coded with chatGPT & with our nice lil' brains Approved by US!